sevidmusic/Roady/README.md

 Note: The Darling Data Managment System requires Composer.

 Note: The Darling Data Management System comes with a command line utility called
-      **dsh** which can be used aide in development with the Darling Data Management System.
+      `dsh` which can be used aide in development with the Darling Data Management System.
+Once you have downloaded the Darling Data Management System you can run `dsh/dsh -h` to get started with `dsh`.
+If you decide to develop with the Darling Data Management System make sure to add `dsh` to your `$PATH` as you will use it frequently to develop, build, install, upgrade, configure, and remove Darling Data Management System Apps.

 More complete documentation is currently being developed.